-- Email (You must check NCTTA email every 24 hours). - Conference Calls/Webinars - Collaborative Documents (Google Docs) - Online Project Management Software ("the Hub") - A special Regional Director section of the hub will be available for regional directors to interact, share ideas, etc. - Social Networking
+- Email (You must check NCTTA email every 24 hours).

+- Conference Calls/Webinars

+- Collaborative Documents (Google Docs)

+- Social Networking

 Frequent communication is essential to the organization and is also critical to your job as regional director.
 By checking email daily, staying active, and communicating regularly, you'll be able to stay in touch with the division directors in your region.
-And you'll be keeping NCTTA professional and customer-focused.
+And you'll be keeping NCTTA professional, and customer focused.